 Once a person who was convicted of a felony or offense against the election laws serves their sentence, they may register to vote.
 To register, the applicant must submit a new voter registration application to his county voter registration office.

 All voters are now qualified to vote absentee under the “State of Emergency” reason.
-Applications must be received by the voter registration office by 5 p.m. on Saturday, October 24.
+Mail-in applications must have been received by the voter registration office by 5 p.m. on Saturday, October 24.